NickBwalley/CERTIFIED-LLM-ENGINEER/README.md

 ### Week 4: LLM Selection & Benchmarks

-- Learned to select the right LLMs for different tasks using leaderboards and benchmarking techniques.
+- Learned to select the right LLMs for different tasks using the llm-leaderboards and discovered different benchmarking techniques like MMLU.

 ### Week 5: Retrieval-Augmented Generation (RAG)